• Skip to primary navigation

 • Mini chocolate chips.
 Regular-sized chocolate chips sink to the bottom of the cake while baking.
 Be sure to use mini chips for the best results.

-How to make Healthy Chocolate Cake
+How to Make Healthy Chocolate Cake

 Let's walk through how to make this healthy chocolate cake recipe step-by-step, and don't forget to watch the video.